Rural Long-Term Care Facilities

 Where are long-term care facilities located?

-This map shows locations of one type of long-term care facility, dually certified Skilled Nursing Facilities, in rural areas of the United States, as of December 2016:
+This map shows locations of one type of long-term care facility, dually certified Skilled Nursing Facilities, in rural areas of the United States:

 How is long-term care paid for?